-As you may already know, I posted a Simple Fries recipe a while back.
 These homemade garlic fries use that recipe as a base.
 Once you get the basic way to make fries down, the possibilities are endless.
 Endless!

 To tell you the truth, I actually didn’t even have garlic fries on my radar until Dustin suggested it one day.

 The first time we made these, we used about 7 or 8 potatoes and I’m pretty sure we finished every last one of those fries by the next day.